-This section explains concepts and notations that are prominent in the set of commands provided.
+This section explains prominent concepts and notations in the set of high-level S3 commands provided.

 Whenever using a command, at least one path argument must be specified.
 There are two types of path arguments: LocalPath and S3Path.